fatiando/verde/doc/install.rst

 .. note::

-    PyKDTree is an optional dependency and will be used instead of scipy's cKDTree if available for better performance.
+    PyKDTree is an optional dependency and will be used instead of :class:`scipy.spatial.cKDTree` if available for better performance.

 Installing with conda
 ---------------------